-Advances in technology, heightened global competition, fast-paced innovation, shifting demographics, and programmatic demands charge the college with responding to the needs of its county.
 The combining of academics with athletics is an innovative approach to promoting sound mind and body while meeting the intellectual and physical needs of the college community.

-The proposed project addresses programmatic issues for both mathematics and athletics and enhances the pedestrian connection from north to central campus with improvements between McCuan Hall and Howard Hall to facilitate a more discernable linkage.
-Improvements will include building entrance upgrades, wider stairs on the south side, and improved signage for pedestrian flow and mobility.
-The project also helps integrate mathematics with the north campus academic core and can be constructed with minimal impact to the loop road and parking.
+The proposed project addresses programmatic issues for both mathematics and athletics and enhances the pedestrian connection from north to central campus.
+Enhancements to McCuan Hall, Howard Hall, and Academic Commons will facilitate a more discernable linkage and help to integrate mathematics with the north academic core.
+Improvements may include building entry upgrades, wider paths and stairs, and improved signage for pedestrian flow and mobility.

-The new complex will link student pursuits for the mind (mathematics), for the body (athletics), and for the spirit (wellness connector) that will serve as a central hub and provide critical space for student learning and engagement.
-The wellness connector is the bridge that will connect mathematics and athletics and will contain study areas and project rooms, tutoring and career counseling rooms, and possibly an assembly area and food venue.
+The new complex will link student pursuits for the mind (mathematics), for the body (athletics), and for the spirit (wellness) that will serve as a central hub and provide critical space for student learning and engagement.
+The new complex will connect mathematics and athletics and provide access to the respective academic spaces, study and gathering areas.